Skip to content

 const cron: (cron: Cron.Cron) => Schedule.Schedule<[number, number]> (+1 overload)

-It triggers at the beginning of each cron interval, producing the timestamps of the cron window.
+This schedule automatically executes at intervals defined by a cron expression.
+It triggers at the beginning of each matched interval and produces timestamps representing the start and end of the cron window.

 @since2.0.0